Robert C Thomas MA, MBACP

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Individuals: £45.00 per hour Couples: £55.00 per hour

 Students in Counselling Training £35.00 per hour.

 The reduced Student fee is subject to the provision of evidence from the counselling training provider - College, University etc.

 Cash or Card at the end of each session

-Bank Transfer in advance
+Bank Transfer paid in advance

-Phone in advance
+On-line counselling paid in advance